waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - LEDGE_HOP_RIGHT: One-way East.

 ## Strategy: Azalea Town
-- **Azalea Town:** Follow Route 32 south, pass through Union Cave to reach Azalea Town.
+- Follow Route 32 south, pass through Union Cave.
-- **HMs:** Use FLASH in Dark Cave if level grinding is needed or for shortcuts.
+- Use FLASH in Dark Cave for level grinding/shortcuts.
 Requires a Pokemon that can learn it (e.g. Bellsprout).

 ## Exploration Log
 - **Ruins of Alph Detour:** Started Turn 1888.
 Exploring via Route 32 gatehouse.
 Currently in Route32RuinsOfAlphGate.
-Last Update: Turn 1899.
+Last Update: Turn 1901.
 - **Officer Hint:** Ruins of Alph is a "Look-and-Touch Tourist Site".
 Mentions "sliding stone panels".
 Verified Turn 1896.
 - **Youngster Hint:** Confirms drawings on stone panels and that they can be moved.
 Verified Turn 1899.